jtlicardo/process-visualizer/README.md

 # Process visualizer

 This is an application that aims to convert textual descriptions of processes into simplified BPMN diagrams.
+The application uses NLP tools like spaCy and a fine-tuned BERT model for token classification to extract key information from the text.
+Additionally, the application leverages OpenAI's models such as `gpt-3.5-turbo` and `gpt-4` to perform advanced tasks related to process description analysis.
+Finally, Graphviz is used to produce the final diagram.

 The app supports the following BPMN elements: